All Products

 Note

-1. Create a Web Forms project for ASP.NET by using Visual Studio 2015.
+1. Create a Web Forms project for ASP.NET in Visual Studio.

-3. Right-click the project and choose Add > Add Existing Item to add all files in the interface directory of the downloaded SDK package.
+3. Right-click the project and choose Add > Add Existing Item to add all files from the interface directory of the SDK package.

 Important